hasibzunair/learn-docker/examples/image_classification_model_serve/frontend/README.md

 ```
 Drop your own images or simply use the examples.

-### Dockerized frontend UI
+### Dockerized frontend
-To build and run the Gradio app as a docker container, run:
+To build and run the Gradio application as a docker container, run:
 ```
 # build
 docker build -t frontend_serving .